Table of Contents

 |Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Norway, Netherlands, Poland, Portugal, Romani, Slovakia, Slovenia, Spain, Sweden|

-Arrange transport for the 14 days Sri Lanka tour
+Arrange transport for the 14-day Sri Lanka tour

-Finding accommodation for 14 days in Sri Lanka trip
+Finding accommodation for 14 days on the Sri Lanka trip

-This program for 14 days in Sri Lanka can be planned with any type of accommodation category such as 3-star, 4-star, 5-star, all depend on your holiday budget and requirement.
-Daily breakfast and dinner at the hotel and while the lunch and drinks should be self-financed.
+This program for 14 days in Sri Lanka can be planned with any type of accommodation categories such as 3-star, 4-star, or 5-star, all depending on your holiday budget and requirement.
+Daily breakfast and dinner at the hotel and lunch and drinks should be self-financed.

-The European food is available in all areas that you encounter on this Sri Lanka two week itinerary and easily can find the restaurants with hygienic food and that are approved by the tourist board.
-Supermarkets are also available all corners of the island, where you can buy fruits, chips, biscuits, drinks without any hassle.
+The European food is available in all areas that you encounter on this Sri Lanka two-week itinerary and easily can find restaurants with hygienic food that are approved by the tourist board.
+Supermarkets are also available in all corners of the island, where you can buy fruits, chips, biscuits, and drinks without any hassle.

 Clothing guide for your Sri Lanka 14 days trip

-This Sri Lanka two week itinerary with 4-star hotel cost US$ 900 per person on twin sharing double (travelling two-person, sleep in one double room).
-The price includes all entrance fees, entire ground transportation, accommodation with daily breakfast and dinner, English speaking tour guide, all government taxes.
+This Sri Lanka two-week itinerary with a 4-star hotel cost US$ 900 per person on twin sharing double (travelling two-person, sleep in one double room).
+The price includes all entrance fees, entire ground transportation, accommodation with daily breakfast and dinner, English speaking tour guide, and all government taxes.

 Sri Lanka 14 days tour itinerary